Jimbo994/ProgrammeerProject/PROCESS.md

 Custom dialogs made, made start to sending out invitation emails for groupmembers you want to add and also writing to database.

 #day 9
+Struggled entire day with asynchronous firebase actions in a for loop...
+Made some progress but still not where i should be.
+Once this works other implementations should be easy.